 Absence during school hours

-Children who are removed from the school prior to the end of the day are required to be signed out in the "Early Out" register.
+Children who depart early are required to be signed out in the office.

-Apart from illness there are only two areas where there is provision for children to be absent from school during school hours.
+Apart from illness there is only one acceptable reason for children to be absent from school during school hours.
+This is as follows: